eleda77/eleda77.github.io/docs/vocab_list.md

 **cucumiform** - shaped like a cucumber

+**cuirass** - a piece of armor consisting of breastplate and backplate fastened together

 **curlew** - a large wading bird of the sandpiper family, with a long down-curved bill, brown streaked plumage, and frequently a distinctive ascending two-note call

 ### D {#header-title-4}
 **dastard** - a dishonourable or despicable man

 **deasil** - in the direction of the sun's apparent course, considered as lucky; clockwise; opposite of widdershins